MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_unifm_hdr.md

     // System predefined character conversion
     //
     // UNIDRV is going to support  following system predefined character conversion.
-    // By speciffying these number in UNIFM.dwGlyphSetDataRCID;
+    // By specifying these number in UNIFM.dwGlyphSetDataRCID;
     //

     #define CC_NOPRECNV 0x0000FFFF // Not use predefined